 Meth causes tissue and blood vessel damage, making it difficult for the body to heal itself.
 As a person’s immune system declines from abuse, their skin can take on a pale, sickly hue.
-During binges, meth abuser refrain from eating for long periods of time.
+During binges, meth abuser refrains from eating for long periods of time.
 This causes malnourishment and facial muscle loss which creates a haggard, skeletal look.

-Visual signs of chronic meth abuse include severe acne, skin infections, sores and scarring.
+Visual signs of chronic meth abuse include severe acne, skin infections, sores, and scarring.
 Many of these sores develop as a person repeatedly digs and scratches at their skin in an attempt to rid themselves of “crank bugs.”
 Drug abusers also suffer severe weight loss.

 Long-Term Meth Abuse Causes “Meth Mouth”

 Meth drug abusers frequently develop severe dental problems, collectively known as “meth mouth.”